On this first Wednesday of Black History Month I wanted to write about the amazing Black women who came before me. This is dedicated to:

 Maya Angelou, Toni Morrison, Gwendolyn Brooks, Sonia Sanchez, Nikki Giovanni, Ida B. Wells, Phillis Wheatly, Alice Walker, Zora Neale Hurston, Audre Lorde, Octavia Butler, my mother, Wendy Battles

 And the thousands of others who put pen to paper and paved the way.
-Read the rest of this entry
+Continue reading “A Black History Month #WCW Dedication”

 Why are you so bothered by my existence?